Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     If you have idetic memory, make sure it is at least 8 characters long and contains numbers, letters and special characters.
 If you prefer not to use contrapted passwords that are difficult to remember, make sure that the passphrase is at least 20 characters long.
-Example of a good passphrase generator is [here][https://correcthorsebatterystaple.com/].
+Example of a good passphrase generator is [here][correcthorsebatterystaple].
     **Do not leave the passphrase empty**.
     **Write down this passphrase to a secure place.**
     **This passphrase will be needed later to log in.**